-Notes to the financial statements

-For the year ended 30 September 2015
+Notes to the financial statements For the year ended 30 September 2015

-(Expressed in Trinidad and Tobago dollars)

-2. Application of new and revised International Financial Reporting Standards ("IFRS") (continued)
+2. Application of new and revised International Financial Reporting Standards ('IFRS') (continued)

-- 2.2 New and revised IFRS in issue but not yet effective (continued) - Amendments to IAS 27: Equity Method in Separate Financial Statements
+Amendments to IAS 27: Equity Method in Separate Financial Statements

 Amendments were made to IAS 27 Separate Financial Statements to permit investments in subsidiaries, joint ventures and associates to be optionally accounted for using the equity method in separate financial statements.
 Consequently, an entity is permitted to account for these investments either: